Invariant Grassmannians and a K3 surface with an action of order 192*2: Finding intersections with prescribed symmetry

 Let $G$ be the group with Id $[384, 5602]$ (in the Small Group Library \cite{sgl}).
 Using GAP \cite{GAP}, one can show that this group has Schur multiplier $M(G)$ isomorphic to $C_2^3$, and therefore any Schur cover of $G$ has order 3072.
-We compute such a Schur cover $p\colon E\twoheadrightarrow G$, using for instance the GAP method \textsc{EpimorphismSchurCover}: the following steps may differ depending on the choice of the Schur cover, yet the final result shall remain true. $E$ has 10 classes of $p$-projectively faithful representations on $F^6$, where $F := \mathbb{Q}[x]/(x^{24}-1) = \mathbb{Q}(z)$ with 24 being the exponent of $E$.
-Here we work over $F$ instead of $\mathbb{C}$ for computational reasons: according to \cite[Corollary (9.15)]{isa76}, $F$ is a splitting field for $E$, so we are allowed to restrict to $F$ (the results remain true over $\mathbb{C}$).
-In what follows, we denote $i := z^6$.
+We compute such a Schur cover $p\colon E\twoheadrightarrow G$, using for instance the GAP method \textsc{EpimorphismSchurCover}: the following steps may differ depending on the choice of the Schur cover, yet the final result shall remain true.
+The Schur cover $E$ chosen for these computations has 10 classes of $p-$projectively faithful representations on $F^6$, where $F := \mathbb{Q}(\zeta_{24})$ is the $24-$th cyclotomic field with 24 being the exponent of $E$.
+Here we work over $F$ instead of $\mathbb{C}$ for computational reasons: according to \cite[Corollary (9.15)]{isa76}, the field $F$ is a splitting field for $E$, so we are allowed to restrict to $F$ (the results remain true over $\mathbb{C}$).
+In what follows, we denote $z := \zeta_{24}$ and $i := z^6$.